TheSharpOwl/jekyll-theme-chirpy/_posts/2020-10-24-HAND_WRITTEN_SCANNER_WITH_BISON_Cpp_API.md

             }
             else
             {
+                if (!fin.eof())
+                {
-                // now we need to put the pointer exactly after the word (undo the last step) fin.unget();
+                   // now we need to put the pointer exactly after the word (undo the last step)
+                   // NOTE : don't use unget if you reach the end of the file because it will clear eof bit and bad stuff will happen !!! fin.unget();
+                }

                 if (s == "var") // the last word is var return s;
                 if (s == "integer")
                     return s;
                 if (s == "is")
                     return s;
                 if (!s.empty())// it means it is some identifier name return  "Identifier";
             }